verdaccio/verdaccio/CONTRIBUTING.md

 ### What's is not considered a bug?

 - _Third party integrations_: proxies integrations, external plugins.
-- _Package managers_: If a package manager does not support a specific command or cannot be reproduced with another package mananger.
+- _Package managers_: If a package manager does not support a specific command or cannot be reproduced with another package manager.
 - _Features clearly flagged as not supported_.
 - _Node.js issues installation in any platform_: If you cannot install the global package ( this is considered external issue)
 - Any ticket which has the flagged as [external issue](https://github.com/verdaccio/verdaccio/labels/external-issue).